Providing independent programme management and leadership to successfully shape and deliver, or turnaround ERP implementation.

 Our consultants can help with the key questions at the interface between business and technology, such as which SAP S/4HANA migration strategy is right for the organisation.

 Our consultants can partner with you to gain the support of your key stakeholders, secure investment approval and ongoing active sponsorship, and establish robust governance.

-We can help you to develop and secure the right leadership, empowering them to take accountability and manage the program well.
+We can help you to develop and secure the right leadership, empowering them to take accountability and manage the programme well.
 Working together, we can shape the right delivery model and bring together the appropriate blend of resources, selecting and dedicating enough capacity, and advising on sourcing external support where needed.

 Berkeley’s ERP consulting expertise can ensure the design and test approach that is appropriately tailored to your scope, and ensure the necessary level of involvement from the business.
-We would help your organization to achieve the right degree of business ownership, representation and dedication.
+We would help your organisation to achieve the right degree of business ownership, representation and dedication.

 The main benefit for me was in getting control of a project that (initially) had no clear scope, governance, timing, budget or plan.
 A highly successful engagement and one that sets a clear model, and standard, for how we run projects in the future.

 Chief Technology Officer, a media and entertainment company